ghostery/adblocker/bench/comparison/overview.md

 ### 1. Composition of Requests

-For the purpose of this comparison, we consider that each network request can be either blocked or allowed by the content-blocker.
+For the purpose of this comparison, we consider that each network request can be either blocked or allowed by the content-blocker; we call the process of deciding whether a request should be blocked or not:
+*matching*.
 We observed that from our dataset, only ~19.2% are blocked (average across all content-blockers).

 ![](./plots/requests-composition.svg)